Viewing Pricing Insights

 Can I track prices over time?
 Yes — card detail pages show price history.
 At the portfolio level, the dashboard shows portfolio value over time and 30-day cash flow trends.

-How accurate is Deal Finder?
-Deal Finder shows cards priced below verified market value, but always verify before buying.
+How accurate is the agent's deal-finding?
+Vault Agent shows cards priced below verified market value, but always verify before buying.
 Check the listing photos, seller ratings, and shipping costs — and confirm the listing actually matches the parallel and grade we matched against.
+The agent will discard candidates it judges as wrong-card or wrong-condition before surfacing the cards, but the final call is yours.

 What does "low evidence" mean?
 Some cards have limited recent sales data.
 When that happens, the analysis is flagged as "low evidence" with an explanation, and confidence scores are lower.